 At the centre of the piazza is a statue of the merchant Francesco di Marco Datini (1335-1410), made by Antonio Garella in 1896.

-The piazza is also home to the famous bronze fountain of Bacchus, depicting the god of wine as a young boy sitting atop bunches of grapes.
+The piazza is also home to the famous bronze Fountain of Young Bacchus, depicting the god of wine as a young boy sitting atop bunches of grapes.
 The current version is a copy of the original by Ferdinando Tacca, which is today housed in the atrium of the municipal offices.